-Maureen is currently a Product Marketing Manager for Facebook Groups, focusing on Community Leaders and Non-Profits.
+Maureen is a former Head of Product Marketing that worked on Facebook Groups, focusing on Community Leaders and Non-Profits.
 She previously worked on the Product Marketing team for Photoshop at Adobe and on the product management team that is now Creative Cloud and led the original teams that brought Apple Photos and iCloud to market.
 An an instructor, Maureen is incredibly popular with her students, who sing her praises long after achieving their certifications.

 The Highs of a Product Marketing Career